Split or Dubrovnik: Which Croatian City to Visit?

 Now that we’ve discussed more mundane topics such as affordability and accessibility, it’s time to talk about all of the things there are to do in Split to help you make your choice between Split vs Dubrovnik.

-Some of the best things to do in Split include exploring the historic Diocletian’s Palace complex, going for a hike in Park Marjan and even lounging on the beach for a bit.
+Some of the best things to do in Split include exploring the historic Diocletian’s Palace complex (a UNESCO World Heritage site), going for a hike in Park Marjan and even lounging on the beach for a bit.
 There are countless delicious restaurants to dine in and numerous quaint, cobbled streets to get lost in.
 There is also so much history in Split that it can keep history buffs occupied for some time.

 For those who also want to party into the wee hours of the morning, you will find more nightlife options available in Split than in Dubrovnik – and at more affordable prices.
 This is mainly just to do with the fact that Split is a larger city with more options.